ghelaseG/data_science_project_finance/README.md

 ## Data Science Finance FTSE 100: Project Overview

+* For a full understanding please use this link from my portfolio website: https://georgeghelase.com/personal-data-science-project-ftse-100/

+### Short summary:

 * Extract and convert raw data into usable data (data engineer):
   - scrape the web and get the table that contains 100 companies listed on the London Stock Exchange with the highest market capitalisation in the index share Footsie 100.